pkarman/gov-agency-sw-guidelines/README.md

 [Your Agency] uses Git and GitHub.

-Every language and framework community has its own conventions for directory layout and naming,
-but for the sake of some minimal level of consistency across [Your Agency] applications,
-we expect the following basic conventions.

 #### Code Owner Documentation

 Teams MUST identify named reviewers per domain (Code Owners) for each top or domain level directory and maintain that list in the repository.